markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

     var intVar = (myVal == 1) ?
 Convert.ToInt32(longVariableName.GetValue())
                               : new DynamicConfiguration(myVal).GetValue();

-In the case above, it might even be clearer to rewrite the expression as an if/else statement.
+In the case above, it might even be clearer to rewrite using `if`/`else`.

 ## Use implicitly typed variables where possible